JackAdams/meteor-transactions/README.md

 ~~0.5 Wrap `Mongo.Collection` `insert`, `update` and `remove` methods to create a less all-or-nothing API~~

-0.6 Store removed documents in the transaction document itself and actually remove them from collections as a default behaviour (`softDelete:true` can be passed to set the deleted field instead)
+~~0.6 Store removed documents in the transaction document itself and actually remove them from collections as a default behaviour (`softDelete:true` can be passed to set the deleted field instead)~~

-0.7 Add/improve support for other/existing mongo operators
+0.7 Add/improve support for other/existing mongo operators and (maybe) change the non-standard way the undo redo stacks interplay to a more familiar paradigm for users

 0.8 Implement [the mongo two-phase commit approach](http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) properly